Syamantaka Speaks — Am I a Cursed Treasure?

 He did not come back.

 A lion found him first.
 To a lion, a fleshy man is dinner and a shining stone is… well, dinner table decoration.
-The lion killed Prasena, feasted contentedly, and then padded away with me swinging from its neck.
+The lion killed Prasena, feasted contentedly, and walked away with me hanging from its neck.

 Enter Jambavan — yes, that Jambavan.
 The ancient bear-king from Rama’s time.
 Strong enough to make mountains reconsider their stance.